 Committed to Strong Academics & Biblical Principles

-In August 1990, six families with seventh-grade girls hired a teacher to help provide the type of education they felt would best honor God.
+In August 1990, six home-schooling families with seventh-grade girls hired a teacher to help provide the type of education they felt would best honor God.
 They did not want to have to choose between a school with an excellent academic record and one that nurtured a Christ-like attitude.
 The families were convinced that God was leading them to pioneer an educational setting that would aspire to both and encapsulate all they envisioned.

-At the same time, Jack McBirney, principal and founder of San Francisco Christian School, and his wife, Allegra, felt the call of the Lord to begin another Christian school in the South Peninsula.
+At the same time, Jack McBirney, principal and founder of San Francisco Christian School, and his wife, Allegra, felt the Lord’s call to begin another Christian school in the South Peninsula.

 Founded in 1991

 Through the hand of God, their visions were linked and together they created a school specifically designed to meet the needs of their adolescent children - a school marked by quality academics and a strong commitment to biblical principles.
 The King's Academy was founded in 1991 by a group of parents and Jack McBirney, our first principal.

-These founders wanted to create an independent school in the Bay Area where families could feel confident that their children would not only be well educated, but also well loved and supported.
+These founders wanted to create an independent school in the Bay Area where families could feel confident that their children would be well educated as well as loved and supported.

 Named to Honor The King, Jesus Christ